Biruk-gebru/metta-learner-playground/README.md

 - Created by [Biruk Gebru Jember (@Biruk-gebru)](https://github.com/Biruk-gebru)

 ## Contact
-- For questions or support, open an issue or contact the maintainers via GitHub.
+- For questions or support, open an issue or contact on Telegram: https://t.me/Biruk_Gebru